m1ner79/Github-Twittction/README.md

 I am using this project to hone my coding skills.
 I have some but they are not the greatest.
 I believe that with help of my brother/mentor :heart_eyes:, this project could be a stepping stone towards my new career.

 ## What do you need?
+>  :exclamation: For this paragraph I would like to thank https://github.com/gr2m/twitter-together.
+Amazing job :sparkles: I learned a lot :chart_with_upwards_trend:

 [Create a twitter](docs/setup.md) app with your shared twitter account and store the credentials as `TWITTER_API_KEY`, `TWITTER_API_SECRET_KEY`, `TWITTER_ACCESS_TOKEN` and `TWITTER_ACCESS_TOKEN_SECRET` in your repository’s secrets settings.

+> :boom: Hopefully in the future people will be copying my code :pray:

 ## Requirements